ripom/AzurePolicyAssessment/README.md

 - Requires appropriate Azure permissions to read management groups and policies
 - Large tenants with many management groups may take time to process
 - Parameter values may show "(no parameters)" for some policies due to Azure API limitations
+- **Policy recommendations and gap analysis are based on Azure Landing Zone structure** - results are most meaningful in ALZ-compliant environments
 - Azure Landing Zone validation requires internet connectivity to fetch latest policies from the official [Azure Landing Zones Library](https://github.com/Azure/Azure-Landing-Zones-Library) (falls back to cached list if offline)

 ## Version History